new92/IAM/README.md

 ## Feedback 💭

-If you have any feedback, please reach out to us at new92github@gmail.com
+If you have any feedback, please reach out to us at this <a href="mailto:new92github@gmail.com">email</a> address

 ## Features 🔜

-- GUI
+[ ] GUI
-- Option for increasing the followers of an account
-- Anonymous actions such as viewing anonymously an account
-- Additions to the available options (such as: who doesn't follow me back, how many users visited my account, who has blocked me etc.)
+[ ] Option for increasing the followers of an account [ ] Anonymous actions such as viewing anonymously an account [ ] Additions to the available options (such as: who doesn't follow me back, how many users visited my account, who has blocked me etc.)

 ## FAQ 🤔